Newfoundland and Labrador is known for its intense, and sometimes dangerous, weather.

 In the event of a campus closure, on-campus classes and activities are cancelled.

-Students and instructors will be able to access online courses via Brightspace, and unless individual instructors advise their students otherwise, activities and deliverables in online courses will continue as scheduled.
+Students and instructors will be able to access remote and online courses via Brightspace, and unless individual instructors advise their students otherwise, all remote and online course activities and deliverables will continue as scheduled.

 Instructors are asked to discuss with their students in advance how they will communicate any adjustments to their schedule.